Some students in conversation at a table

 Learn what keeps people healthy at different levels and areas of life and how health can be strengthened and supported.

-In order to get to know the professional field better and to network, you will complete an intership in a professional field of health promotion.
+In order to get to know the professional field better and to network, you will complete a work placement semester in a professional field of health promotion.

 • Are you wondering how conditions can be created under which people can live healthy lives?